TeamTobb/MEAN-Typescript-Angular2-Skeleton/README.md

     tsd install
     ```

-4. Before compiling the app you may have to change permissions (default is 744 after tsd install) to the typings directory
+4. Before compiling the app you may have to change permissions (default is 744 after tsd install) to the typings directory.
     ```shell
     chmod -R 774 typings
     ```